green-coding-solutions/green-metrics-tool/MANUAL_INSTALLATION.md

 leave the psql shell (ctrl+d) and logout of "postgres" bash

-now we import the structure
+now we import the structure.
+Please use the file from the `Docker` subfolder:

 `psql -U my_user < /var/www/green-metrics-tool/structure.sql`